 Glyn Roberts is identified on a memorial plaque removed from the now demolished Bethel Welsh Methodist Church in Mold Road.
 He is shown along with three other chapel members, Albert Edwin Hopwood, Owen Jones and

-Glyn was first identified in the CWGC lists as the son of Mrs. Kate Roberts of Llys Eifion, Cilcain, and in the Soldiers Died lists as born in Capel Curig and resident of Pwllheli.
+Glyn was first identified in the CWGC lists as the son of Mrs. Kate Roberts of Llys Eifion, Cilcain, and in the UK Soldiers Who Died in The Great War 1914-19 (accessible on www.ancestry.co.uk) as having been born in Capel Curig and a resident of Pwllheli.
 Glyn’s connection to Buckley was established from contact with his great niece, Rhiannon Jones.

 Glyn was born in 1892 in Capel Curig, one of ten children born to William and Kate Roberts.
 Sometime after 1901 the family moved to Plas ym Mhenllech, a farm near Tudweiliog on the Llyn Peninsula.
 Unfortunately, in 1905 William died of pneumonia leaving Kate a widow at 40 years old with ten children the youngest aged six months.
 She continued to farm with the help of her sons John 17, Robert 15, Glyn 13 and Llywelyn 11.
 Another tragedy struck the family when little Susannah was killed aged 2.